yenth/kickstart/README.md

 4. Push local directory to the Github online
   * git push origin master

-* It is good to constantly check 'git status' to see the level of changes
+* 'git status' to see the level of changes

 ### How to create new file into an existing repo